SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 #### TCBn for millis timekeeping
 When a TCB is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (1 at 1 MHz system clock) and tick over every millisecond.
 This makes the millis ISR very fast, and provides 1ms resolution at all speeds for millis.
 The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculation - it never strays more than 1us or two, but there is a systematic effect there.
 The type B timer is an ideal timer for millis, however, they're also good for a lot of other things too.
 It is anticipated that as libraries for IR, 433MHz OOK'ed remote control, and similar add support for the modern AVR parts, that these timers will see even more use.

-TCB1 is the default millis timer on 2-series parts only.
+* On all parts with a TCB2, that is the default millis timer.
-ISR execution time was decreased by 25% from 2.6.1 of megaTinyCore through reimplementation of the ISR is assembly, meaninmg less time spent incrementing millis and more on your code.
+* On a tinyAVR 1-series, TCD0, despite being a poor millis timer, is used, since it's considered an unlikely target for user takeover.
+* On any part left after those two steps, if it has a TCB1, that's the default.
+* Otherwise TCA0 is, so there's a free TCB by default.

+ISR execution time has decreased significantly in recent versions through aggressive optimization.

 |Note | CLK_PER | millis() | micros() | % in ISR | micros() time | Terms used             |
 |-----|---------|----------|----------|----------|---------------|------------------------|